ellinium/plaque_size_tool/README.md

 2. PIP should be installed in the system:

-    pip is usually already installed if you are using Python 2 >=2.7.9 or Python 3 >=3.4 downloaded from python.org.
+    pip3 is usually already installed if you are using Python 3 >=3.4 downloaded from python.org.
     If it is not installed, please navigate to https://pip.pypa.io/en/stable/installing/ for the instructions (see the section 'Installing with get-pip.py', where it is required to download get-pip.py and install pip using the command:
 ```
-python get-pip.py
+python3 get-pip.py
 ```

 Note: if you have several versions of python in the system use python3 in all specified commands.